hatakkey/MAG-cups/docs/installation_verification.md

 Executed 8 lines in 0.0 seconds from file cf1:\magc\clouddb
 ```

-### 3.3 **check the two CP sync with each other i.e.CP-1 is master , CP-2 is standby and Geo-Redundancy State: Hot**:
+### 3.3 **Verify MAG-C redundancy status**:
+Verify that the two control planes are synchronized, with CP1 as the master and CP2 as the standby.
+Ensure the Geo-Redundancy state is set to 'Hot'
 ```bash
 *A:CP1# exec icr1
 Pre-processing configuration file (V0v0)...